 The final version of the report will be available on the Commission website for public access in accordance with federal reporting guidelines.
-In order to meet the federal reporting deadlines, submission of the report to the USDOE must be completed via the web-based Title II Data Collection System by October 31, 2021.
+In order to meet the federal reporting deadlines, submission of the report to the USDOE was completed via the web-based Title II Data Collection System on November 18, 2022.